 Focus View ('hoist')

 In Outline, Chart or Treemap views, Focus View focuses the view on the currently selected note and its descendants.
-A focused view is subtly like a map except that in a map you can't access the contents of the parent container.
-Conversely, in a focus view you can see/edit the container but you can't add siblings to it; this is because the view's scope for adding/removing notes restricted entirely within the root notes descendants.
+A focused view is subtly like a map except that in a map you cannot access the contents of the parent container.
+Conversely, in a focus view you can see/edit the container but you cannot add siblings to it; this is because the view's scope for adding/removing notes restricted entirely within the root notes descendants.

 Expand View ('drill down')